JoshPattman/goevo/README.md

 In this example, a population of agents attempts to create a genotype that can do XOR logic.
 The generational loop for this example is as follows:
 1) Every agents fitness is evaluated
 2) The best agent is picked, all others are discarded
-3) The population is filled with clones on the best agent, who may have mutations
+3) The population is filled with clones of the best agent, who may have mutations

 This a a very primative training loop, and ignores many of the key features of the NEAT paper such as speciation and crossover.
-However, I have not implemented those yet.
+However, I have not implemented those yet (see TODO at the bottom of the README).
 Despite this, the algorithm still performs quite well, reaching a mean squared error of less than 0.001 in around 60 generations with a population size of 100.

 ```go
 // Define the dataset.
 In this exmaple this data corresponds to XOR.